 - The connection between the specific occurrence(s) and the measurable impact of the occurrence(s) on the borrower's finances - That no other actions taken by the borrower contributed to the derogatory incident(s) (e.g., assuming new financial obligations, voluntarily terminating employment or reducing hours, etc.) - The likelihood that these circumstances will not recur.
-In assessing the likelihood that the circumstances will not recur, MoOM may consider the impact of the HECM on the borrower's circumstances, through the elimination of financial obligations and/or through an increase in borrower income - The borrower demonstrates financial liquidity through non-HECM assets, additional sources of income, access to revolving credit or other factors that are present that enhance his or her ability to endure financial challenges. - ➤ Note: a.
+In assessing the likelihood that the circumstances will not recur, MoOM may consider the impact of the HECM on the borrower's circumstances, through the elimination of financial obligations and/or through an increase in borrower income - The borrower demonstrates financial liquidity through non-HECM assets, additional sources of income, access to revolving credit or other factors that are present that enhance his or her ability to endure financial challenges. - Note: a.
 Possible documentation required may include, but is not limited to: LOE's, Notices, Doctors Letters, Death Certificates, Employment related items/documents, corresponding tax return, attorney, or CPA letters. b.
-Debt consolidation is not considered a valid extenuating circumstance to avoid a LESA.
-For additional examples, see HUD Mortgagee Letter 2016-10. c.
+Debt consolidation is not considered a valid extenuating circumstance to avoid a LESA. c.
 Extenuating Circumstances are not used for residual income shortfalls.

-7.52 Compensating Factors - Residual Income Shortfall (Revised December 2023)
+7.52 Compensating Factors - Residual Income Shortfall (Revised May 2024)